MicrosoftDocs/azure-stack-docs/azure-stack/user/kubernetes-aks-engine-release-notes.md

 > *Starting from Kubernetes v1.21, **only** [Cloud Provider for Azure](https://github.com/Azure/aks-engine-azurestack/blob/master/docs/topics/azure-stack.md#cloud-provider-for-azure) is supported on Azure Stack Hub.

 > [!Note]
 > ** Starting from Kubernetes v1.24, **ONLY** the `containerd` container runtime is supported.
-Please refer to the section [*Upgrading Kubernetes clusters created with docker container runtime*](#upgrading-kubernetes-clusters-created-with-docker-container-runtime) for more details.
+Refer to the section [*Upgrading Kubernetes clusters created with docker container runtime*](#upgrading-kubernetes-clusters-created-with-docker-container-runtime) for more details.

  ## Update planning